Mera and Island Peak Climbing - 26 Days

 • Experience a spectacular drive to the countryside of Nepal.

-• Wow, experience and thrilling flight to Lukla.
+• Wow, experience a thrilling flight to Lukla.

 • An introduction to the traditional lifestyle of the Sherpa tribe.